crypto-org-chain/chain-docs/docs/getting-started/croeseid-testnet.md

   This `moniker` will be the displayed id of your node when connected to Crypto.com Chain network.

   ::: tip NOTE
-  Depending your chain-maind home setting, the chain-maind configuration will be initialized to that home directory.
+  Depending on your chain-maind home setting, the chain-maind configuration will be initialized to that home directory.
 To simply the following steps, we will use the default chain-maind home directory `~/.chain-maind/` for illustration.
   :::

 ### Step 2-2 Configurate chain-maind